OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-22.md

 Balaam said to the angel of the Lord, “I have sinned.
 I did not realise you were standing in the road to oppose me.
 If you are displeased, I will go back.”

 ## Numbers 22:35
 The angel of the Lord said to Balaam, “Go with the men, but speak only what I tell you.”
-So Balaam went with Balak’s officials.
+So Balaam continued with Balak’s officials.

 ## Numbers 22:36
 When Balak heard that Balaam was coming, he went out to meet him at the Moabite town on the Arnon border, at the edge of his territory.